webbhuset/elm-json-decode/README.md

 ### Nested JSON objects

 Using `requiredAt` or `optionalAt` you can reach down into nested objects.
+This is a common use case when decoding graphQL responses.

 **JSON**
 ```json